-- Transcripts must be sent to PostBacCAS from all US and English-speaking Canadian institutions you listed in the Colleges Attended section of your application.
+- Transcripts must be sent to PostBacCAS from all US and English-speaking Canadian institutions you listed in the Colleges Attended section of your application, even if the courses later transferred to another institution.
 We cannot process your application without receiving all of your transcripts.

 - Do not send foreign transcripts (non-US/non-English Canadian).
 This includes transcripts from Caribbean and French Canadian schools.
 We cannot accept these documents and they will be destroyed.
 See the Foreign and French Canadian Transcripts section for more details.

 - Transcripts must be original.
 Transcripts that are photocopied, faxed, on file at a career center or Interfolio, etc. are not accepted.

 - Transcripts must be addressed to PostBacCAS.
 Transcripts addressed to you, a program, school, or any address other than PostBacCAS are not accepted.